Export Documents for Shipping: Bill of Lading, Certificate of Origin, Packing List, and Others

 - exporter’s contact information (name, address, phone number, and email)

-- consignee contact information (name, address, phone number, and email)
+- consignee’s contact information (name, address, phone number, and email)

 - detailed information about the exported products (proper classification, licensing requirements)

-- social security number (when a shipper is an individual, not the company)
+- social security number (when a shipper is an individual, not a company)